OlivierSohn/hamazed/BACKLOG.md

 - We could evaluate if the problem we're trying to solve has a known probability to be solved:
 With random distributions of size n*n, biased with wall probability wallProba, what is the probability to have a single connected component touching the 4 fronteers?

-- during the game, to create worlds, use the strategy of the closest known world.

 - benchmark, understand the strategies for multi component worlds
 - optimize 'spaceIsWellUsed' (see comment)